UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money

 |---|---|---|

-| Enrollment from memory | School Profile shows lower enrollment than SDMS actual count | Grant calculated on lower number — direct financial loss |
+| Enrollment from memory | School Profile shows lower enrollment than SDMS actual count | The system calculates the grant on a lower number β a direct financial loss |

-| Wrong management type | "Government" entered for "Government-Aided" school | Wrong grant rate applied — may be higher or lower depending on state scheme |
+| Wrong management type | "Government" entered for "Government-Aided" school | The system applies the wrong grant rate β which may be higher or lower depending on the state scheme |

-| Functional toilets overcounted | 6 toilets shown as functional when only 4 work | Missing supplementary WASH grant you qualify for |
+| Functional toilets overcounted | The operator shows 6 toilets as functional when only 4 work | Missing supplementary WASH grant you qualify for |

-| MDM "No" for eligible students | SF section left at default "No" without individual verification | MDM fund allocation reduced proportionally |
+| MDM "No" for eligible students | The operator leaves the SF section at default "No" without individual verification | MDM fund allocation reduces proportionally |

-| Computer count inflated | Broken computers counted as functional | Digital infrastructure grant withheld if physical verification contradicts |
+| Computer count inflated | The operator counts broken computers as functional | The department withholds the digital infrastructure grant if physical verification contradicts |

-| Classrooms overcounted | Storeroom and staff room counted as classrooms | Classroom construction grant not triggered because "enough classrooms" shown |
+| Classrooms overcounted | The operator counts the storeroom and staff room as classrooms | The department does not trigger classroom construction grants because the school shows "enough classrooms" |

-Grant Data Checklist — Verify These Before Submitting
+Grant Data Checklist β Verify These Before Submitting

-- Count total enrolled students from SDMS class-by-class — do not use memory or last year's register
+- Count total enrolled students from SDMS class-by-class β do not use memory or last year's register

 - Verify School Profile enrollment matches SDMS count exactly

-- Check management type against the school's recognition certificate — correct if wrong
+- Check management type against the school's recognition certificate β correct if wrong

-- Physically count functional toilets (not existing — functional) for boys and girls separately
+- Physically count functional toilets (not existing β functional) for boys and girls separately

 - Check drinking water availability status as of September 30

-- Count usable classrooms — exclude storerooms, staff rooms, and rooms not used for teaching
+- Count usable classrooms β exclude storerooms, staff rooms, and rooms not used for teaching

-- Check SDMS SF section for each student — ensure MDM field is marked correctly (Yes/No based on actual receipt)
+- Check SDMS SF section for each student β ensure MDM field is marked correctly (Yes/No based on actual receipt)

-- Verify electricity status — if connection exists but power is unreliable, note what the field specifically asks (connection vs. reliable supply)
+- Verify electricity status β if connection exists but power is unreliable, note what the field specifically asks (connection vs. reliable supply)

-❓ Frequently Asked Questions (FAQs)
+β Frequently Asked Questions (FAQs)

-Here are the most common questions people ask about UDISE Plus Data That Affects Your School Grant 2026-27 – What to Enter Right or Lose Money.
+Here are the most common questions people ask about UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money.

-✅ Conclusion
+β Conclusion